EleniNtz13/ancient-sparta-reconstruction-minecraft/README.md

 ### ⌛ Sparta Through the Ages: From Antiquity to Today ##
 Remarkably, Sparta remained without defensive walls for centuries, as its warriors were considered sufficient protection.
 Fortifications were only built in the *3rd century BC* under King Cleomenes III and completed during the reign of King Nabis.

-During the **Byzantine period**, Sparta lost its strategic importance, and residents relocated to fortified areas such as Mystras.
+During the **Byzantine period**, Sparta lost its strategic importance, and residents relocated to fortified areas such as **Mystras**.
 The new city was built using materials from ancient Sparta, and by the end of Emperor Justinian’s reign, the original city was largely abandoned.

 In modern times, following the **Greek Revolution of Independence in 1821**, Sparta remained inhabited but diminished in influence.
 In *1834*, King Otto ordered the construction of a new city on the ruins of the ancient one, designed in neoclassical style with wide streets and public squares.